“You must gain control over your money or the lack of it will forever control you.” – Dave Ramsey

 How to Incorporate Awareness

 There are several ways that one can incorporate awareness into budgeting their finances.
-Writing down purchases is a great way to be mindful of what you are purchasing and having an awareness of where you are spending money.
+Writing down purchases is a great way to be mindful of what you are purchasing and be aware of where you are spending money.
 This can be done on paper or in a note on your phone.
-There are also plenty of books (for those who like the old school pen and paper feel) and applications on computers and phones to help track finances and successfully budget.
+There are also plenty of books (for those who like the old-school pen-and-paper feel) and applications on computers and phones to help track finances and successfully budget.

 Another way to increase awareness of your spending is to find a person that you can have hold you accountable.
 This can be especially helpful for those who have certain places where they spend their money most frequently.
 For example, people who enjoy certain coffee shops, clothing stores, or restaurant chains and frequent those places often may not realize how frequently they are visiting those places and, thus, spending their money there.
 Having a system in place where you tell another individual each time you go to a favorite place can bring both awareness and accountability to your spending.